 All year round common seals can be observed on Strangford Lough, one of the most important breeding sites in Ireland.
 Common seals are best spotted when the tide is out and young pups can be marveled in June or July and can take to the water immediately after birth.

 More common animals including Badgers, Foxes, Deer and Rabbits can be seen through-out the province but over the years exciting birds of prey such as the Red Kite and the Peregrine Falcon are making Northern Ireland their home and offers the opportunity for visitors and locals to marvel at these wonderful creatures in their natural habitat as nature intended.

-Northern Ireland is also home to world class attractions such as the Belfast Zoo and various wildlife and nature reserves, allowing access to an abundance of wildlife, resources and educational information.
+Northern Ireland is also home to world class attractions such as the Belfast Zoo and Animal Parks and Nature Reserves allowing access to an abundance of wildlife, resources and educational information.